 Webcam IDIs are helpful when a respondent’s immediate facial expression is critical to ascertain, or if participants being able to show items to the camera in real time adds value to the study.

 Webcam IDIs and webcam focus groups are great options for B2B research, research with “expert” participants.
-When participants use their smartphones, InsideHeads researchers are highly recommended for virtual shop-alongs and mobile ethnographies.
+When participants use their smartphones, InsideHeads researchers are highly recommended for stakeholder interviews, virtual shop-alongs, and mobile ethnographies.